NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dreadsmoke Thurible.md

 * * *

-**Effect** You swing the thurible around you, spreading inky black smoke in a 20-foot emanation that has the effect of [[Spells/Mist|Mist]].
+**Effect** You swing the thurible around you, spreading inky black smoke in a @Template\[emanation|distance:20\] that has the effect of [[Spells/Mist|Mist]].
 Undead creatures can see through the smoke as if it didn't exist.
 Void energy also disrupts the magic of the smoke; anyone who uses a void effect, along with creatures affected by a void effect, can see through the smoke for 1 round.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*